anthonyli358/FlapPyBird-Reinforcement-Learning/README.md

 - States are added to the Q-table as they are encountered rather than initialising a sparse Q-table.
 The initial state is initialised to [0, 0, 0] where the array represents [Q of no action, Q of flap action, Times experienced this state]
 - Alpha (learning date) decay is added to prevent overfitting and reduce the chance of catastrophic forgetting as training continues
-- An epsilon greedy policy to give a chance to explore has been added
+- An epsilon greedy policy to give a chance to explore has been added but commented out.
+It was found that exploration is not efficient or required for this agent (only 2 possible states, flap or no flap) and environment (repeating)
 - Improved performance by adding functions to reduce the number of moves in memory for updating the Q-table, and to update the Q-table and end the episode if the maximum score is reached (default 10 million)